stardog-union/stardog-spring/stardog-spring/README.md

 ## Usage ##

-To use Stardog Spring, we recommend:
+To use Stardog Spring, simply add: com.complexible.stardog:stardog-spring:2.1.3 to your build dependencies.

+This does require the Stardog dependencies to be installed, e.g.:

 1. Download Stardog from [Stardog](http://stardog.com)
 2. Run the bin/mavenInstall script

-3. Add "com.complexible.stardog:stardog-spring:2.1.2" as a dependency in your Gradle, Maven, Ivy file etc
+Once this is done, then a Spring application context can be constructed:

-4. In your Spring application context, create a DataSourceFactoryBean as your datasource, and reference it in a SnarlTemplate bean
+1. In your Spring application context, create a DataSourceFactoryBean as your datasource, and reference it in a SnarlTemplate bean
-5. Inject your SnarlTemplate bean appropriately in your application.
+2. Inject your SnarlTemplate bean appropriately in your application.
 It is thread safe.

 If desired, you can create a SnarlTemplate programmatically outside of Spring by using a ConnectionConfiguration object from the Stardog API like so: